timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

+## Endpoint Protection

+Repository operators SHOULD use access control to protect the RRDP endpoints.
+E.g. if the repository operator knows HTTP GET parameters are not in use, then all requests containing GET parameters can be blocked.

 ## Bandwidth and Data Usage

 The bandwidth needed for RRDP evolves and depends on many parameters.
 These